Posandu/tronic247/posts/how-to-install-windows-11-on-an-unsupported-pc/index.md

 ![](https://user-images.githubusercontent.com/76736580/133394823-9a7356ff-6105-4fa9-9a31-b05809f5515c.png)

-And here's where you will be lucky or unlucky(There's a fix :D).
+And here's where you will be lucky or unlucky(There's a fix though).
 If you are unlucky you can see a screen like this.

 ![](https://user-images.githubusercontent.com/76736580/133395050-9bcbe96a-f270-41f6-9db4-67b29c77d0db.png)